abhiabcl/springboot-microservice/README.md

 Project has three service.
 1. edge-service
-2. eurekaService
+2. eurekaServer
 3. item-catalog

-eurekaService
+eurekaServer
 This service work as naming service.
 It's like service register, every other service should be register with this service.
 That mean all other service information is available to this service.

 Spring Boot Project dependencies
 Eureka Server - Server for service lookup.

 item-catalog
 This service has a actual implementation of service.
 All item API implementation is available with this service.
-And it should register with eurekaService.
+And it should register with eurekaServer.

 Spring Boot Project dependencies